glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 The competition visualizer is tested using headless chromium.
-The webapp itself features a test harness, and the index.html page will load the test harness and test code if the query parameter '?test=1' is provided.
+The webapp itself features a test harness, and the index.html page will load the test harness and test code if the query parameter '?test=1' or '?runTests=true' is provided.

 The file tests.js can be used to inspect the DOM and manipulate the webpage headlessly as a user would, checking that everything seems to be in order after